svanherk/brightspace-integration/docs/web-components.md

 To integrate a new web component into BSI, perform the following steps:

+### Make component available to BSI

+There are 2 ways to pull something into BSI
+1. Point BSI at a public GitHub repo
+2. Point BSI at a package published to NPM — which is public, but doesn’t necessarily mean the repo from which the published package originated was public

 ### Add Dependency

 You can add your component as an NPM dependency either using a GitHub reference or from NPM directly.